 However, this special rule does not apply when dividing expenses between rental and personal use.
-See Property Changed to Rental Use in chapter 4.
+See Property Changed to Rental Use in

 Example 1.
-On February 28, 2011, you moved out of the house you had lived in for 6 years because you accepted a job in another town.
-You rented your house at a fair rental price from March 15, 2011, to May 14, 2012 (14 months).
-On June 1, 2012, you moved back into your old house.
+On February 28, 2013, you moved out of the house you had lived in for 6 years because you accepted a job in another town.
+You rented your house at a fair rental price from March 15, 2013, to May 14, 2014 (14 months).
+On June 1, 2014, you moved back into your old house.

-The days you used the house as your main home from January 1 to February 28, 2011, and from June 1 to December 31, 2012, are not counted as days of personal use.
+The days you used the house as your main home from January 1 to February 28, 2013, and from June 1 to December 31, 2014, are not counted as days of personal use.
 Therefore, you would use the rules in chapter 1 when figuring your rental income and expenses.

 Example 2.
 On January 31, you moved out of the condominium where you had lived for 3 years.
 You offered it for rent at a fair rental price beginning on February 1.
 You were unable to rent it until April.
+On September 15, you sold the condominium.